Coldcard/firmware/releases/QChangeLog.md

 - Enhancement: Move dice rolls (for generating master seed) to `Advanced` submenu.
 - Cleanup reproducible building / start process of backporting to Mk4.

+## 1.0.2Q - 2024-04-xx

+- Enhancement: Scan any QR and report if it is part of a wallet this Coldcard knows the key for.
+Includes Multisig and single sig wallets.